aidan-harding/flow-old-records/README.md

 (which may already exist if there is other Apex) and a [metadata record](force-app/main/default/customMetadata/nebc__Trigger_Handler.AccountFlowOldRecordsBU.md-meta.xml).

 The actual implementation in [FlowOlderRecords](force-app/main/default/classes/FlowOldRecords.cls) and very straightforward.
 It simply builds up a map of `SObjectType` to `Map<Id, SObject>` containing the old records.
+This is stored in a static variable so that it is available later in the transaction.

-The InvocableMethod simply returns results from the map
+The InvocableMethod simply returns results from the map.

 ## So, Should I Do This?